South Africa Lotto Review

 The only way to collect your winnings from this lottery is via a lump-sum cash payment, which is certainly nothing to complain about.
 Considering the jackpots aren’t that big, at least when compared to other international lotteries, it wouldn’t make much sense for South Africa Lotto to even offer an annuity option.

-One of the great things about South Africa Lotto, and all South African lotteries in general, is that they are never taxed by the country’s government.
+One of the great things about South Africa Lotto, and all South African lotteries in general, is that it is never taxed by SARS—the South Africa Revenue Service.
 However, we recommend you check if your country’s government taxes lottery wins, as every country has its own policy.

 How to Play South Africa Lotto Online